An advisory panel working together with the DVLA providing expert advice with the aim of improving road safety.

 - Mr T E H Smart

-- Dr P Logan (National Programme Office for Traffic Medicine)
+- National Programme Office for Traffic Medicine, Dublin

 Agendas and minutes

-Readers should note that when panel minutes are initially published on the internet, they have been agreed by panel members as ‘draft minutes’, to be formally approved at the following respective meetings.
+When panel minutes are initially published on GOV.UK, they have been agreed by panel members as ‘draft minutes’, to be formally approved at the following meetings.

 Archived panel minutes